bbrowning/openshift-cloudfoundry/README.md

-# CloudFoundry Buildpack Compatibility Docker Image for OpenShift
+# CloudFoundry Buildpacks on OpenShift

+This repository contains the source for the `bbrowning/openshift-cloudfoundry` Docker image which lets you run applications that use CloudFoundry buildpacks on top of OpenShift 3.

-Note: As of right now, this only supports the java-buildpack.
-Support for more will be added in the future.
+**Note:** As of right now, this only supports the java-buildpack.
+Support for the other CloudFoundry-provided buildpacks as well as custom buildpacks will be added in the future.

+Please report any bugs you find via GitHub issues.

 ## Deploying a locally built Java application